Im-Rises/particle-simulator-webgl/README.md

 - &#x2612; Use Emscripten to get touch screen events for mobile devices (not working, cannot set up the event listener in the C++ code)
+- &#9744; Reformat all the code with the clang-tidy file

 Minor: